-Students collaborate with Program Coordinators and the Education Abroad Credit Team to have all credit from an official UT Austin study abroad program evaluated.
-Every effort is made to assist students in applying their study abroad credit directly to degree requirements.
+Students work with their Program Coordinators to have all credit from an official UT Austin education abroad program evaluated.
+Every effort is made to assist students in applying their education abroad credit directly to degree requirements.

 Students are responsible for:

-- Providing the Education Abroad Credit Team with potential courses not evaluated for UT credit he or she plans to take abroad, as well as syllabi/course descriptions (if available).
+- Providing their Program Coordinator with potential courses not evaluated for UT credit they plan to take abroad, as well as syllabi/course descriptions (if available).